codecypher/LearnAI/code/python_code.md

 ## Better Error Handling

-Clean up your code by creating your own custom exceptions [9].
+Clean up your code by creating your own custom exceptions [9] and [19].

 ### Create custom exceptions